sumotoy/RA8875/README.md

 #### RA8875 chip bugs!
 I discovered several bugs in the chip.<br>
-Register 0x10 (SYSR), setting bit 3 to 1 should set the 65K color feature.
+Register 0x10 (SYSR), setting bit 3 to 1 should set the 65K color feature.<br>
 In real life this set apparently set almost all drawing functions to 65K color BUT _drawing single pixel it result in a 256 color!_.
-I spent a lot of time to discover that I need to set bit 3,2 to 1 to solve the problem, sent a note to RAiO to correct datasheet.
+I spent a lot of time to discover that I need to set bit 3,2 to 1 to solve the problem, sent a note to RAiO to correct datasheet.<br>
-The chip it's prone to freeze if you send out-of-range data, this forced me to surrond code by data-limits-check.
+The chip it's prone to freeze if you send out-of-range data, this forced me to surrond code by data-limits-check.<br>

 #### Wiring with your MCU
-It's an Early beta, only SPI for now so it uses _native SPI_.
+It's an Early beta, only SPI for now so it uses _native SPI_.<br>
-MOSI,MISO,SCK pins will be differ between MCU's (UNO and Teensy3 uses 11,12,13) but DUE and other are different so check!)
+MOSI,MISO,SCK pins will be differ between MCU's (UNO and Teensy3 uses 11,12,13) but DUE and other are different so check!)<br>
-CS and RST it's your choice, I'm using the standard UNO/Teensy3 CS pin (10), as RST it's really possible use _any_ pin.
+CS and RST it's your choice, I'm using the standard UNO/Teensy3 CS pin (10), as RST it's really possible use _any_ pin.<br>
-You also need another 2 PINS, one for Touch Screen (I used 2) and another for SD cs (I used 4).
-If your board don't have SD slot (Adafruit don't) just not open the SD example but you can use any SD card holder and use it.
+You also need another 2 PINS, one for Touch Screen (I used pin 2) and another for SD cs (I used pin 4).<br>If your board don't have SD slot (Adafruit don't) just forget the SD example (btw you can use any SD card holder and use it)